danielins/udacity-react-readable/README.md

 ### Installation the Application

-To install the project locally on your machine, lead your console prompt to the folder where the repository was cloned or downloaded.
+To install the project locally on your machine, lead your another console prompt to the folder where the repository was cloned or downloaded.
 Then use this command:

 ```sh
 $ npm install